An Oxford in Changzhou? International schools spread across China

 “International education is not mark-centric, which is a brand-new idea for parents from second-tier cities,” said Compass board member Gavin Newton-Tanzer.

 “For Chinese parents it’s a totally different idea.
-Their children study only through memorising things.”
+Their children study only through memorizing things.”

 The joint-venture schools offer the best of both worlds, he added.

-“Students can still be exposed to Chinese learning, which is more acceptable for local parents.”
-(Additional reporting by Beijing Newsroom; Editing by Raju Gopalakrishnan)
+“Students can still be exposed to Chinese learning, which is more acceptable for local parents.” ($1 = 6.2303 Chinese yuan)